moosessander-collab/azure-learn-labs/modules/Module2-VM/labnotes.md

 Goal:
-Create a virtual machine > Install Nginx > Access web server > List current security group rules > Create the network security rule > Access web server again
+Create a virtual machine > Install Nginx

-Why is this important?

 Task 1: Create a resource group using Cloud shell
 1. Logged into Azure and opened up Cloud shell (Azure CLI)